-Attendance and Make-Up Policy
+Attendance and Class Make-Up Policy

-Students at Eastern International College are expected to attend all classes, labs, and clinical externships.
-At the beginning of each semester, instructors will provide the students with written guidelines regarding possible grading penalties for failure to attend class.
+Students at Eastern International College are expected to attend all classes, online or face-to-face didactic courses, lab sessions, and clinical externships.
+At the beginning of each semester, instructors will provide the students with written guidelines outlining the possible grading penalties for failure to attend instruction.
 Online class attendance is measured by discussion board participation and submission of assessments within Canvas.

 Students should notify their instructors as soon as possible of any anticipated absences.
-Written documentation that indicates the reason for being absent may be required, and students are responsible for making up work missed during any absences.
+Written documentation that indicates the reason for being absent are generally required, and students are responsible for making up work missed during any absences.
+Students should carefully monitor their attendance in clinical externship assignments and clinical assignments on the campus to meet requirements.

 These guidelines may vary from course to course, but are subject to the following restrictions:

-- Students who miss class because of religious beliefs or practices will be excused from class or examinations on that day.
-The faculty member is responsible for providing the student with an equivalent opportunity to make up any examination, study, or work requirement that the student may have missed. - Students should notify course instructors at least one (1) week before any anticipated absence so that proper arrangements may be made to make up any missed work or examination.
+- Student attendance in off-site clinical or externship assignments is monitored closely.
+Nursing students are required to attend all clinical assignments.
+Missing more than 2 clinical assignments may result in failure of the clinical course. - Students who miss class because of religious beliefs or practices will be excused from class or examinations on that day.
+The faculty member is responsible for providing the student with an equivalent opportunity to make up any examination, study, or work requirement that the student may have missed. - Students should notify course instructors at least one (1) week before any anticipated absence so that proper arrangements may be made to make up for any missed work or examination.
 All make-up or missed work must be completed within a reasonable time frame, as determined by the faculty member.
-Make-up exams may not be proctored by the librarians. - Any student who misses class due to a verifiable family or individual health emergency, or to attend a required appearance in a court of law, will be excused. - Students must communicate directly with the faculty member when they need to miss a class for those specific reasons. - Likewise, faculty members who require documentation of those specific student absences will communicate directly with their students. - For all absences except those due to religious beliefs or practices, the course instructor has the right to determine whether the number of absences has been excessive, as it relates to the nature of the class that was missed, and the stated attendance policy.
-Depending on the situation, this can result in the student being removed from or failing the course.
+Make-up exams may not be proctored by the librarians. - Students registered in the Nursing Program will not receive make-up examinations.
+The weight of the missed examination will be moved to the final comprehensive examination.
+If the final examination is missed it must be completed before a student can advance to the next term's classes. - Any student who misses class due to a verifiable family or individual health emergency, or to attend a required appearance in a court of law, will be excused.
+Students must communicate directly with the faculty member when they need to miss a class for those specific reasons. - Faculty members who require documentation of those specific student absences will communicate directly with their students. - For all absences, except those due to religious beliefs or practices, the course instructor has the right to determine whether the number of absences has been excessive, as it relates to the curriculum of the class that was missed, and the stated attendance policy.
+This can result in the student being asked to withdraw from the class or be subject to failing the course. - The CVT, DMS, MA and General Education syllabi contain an attendance policy (e.g. 10% attendance grade) indicating the number of absences and the corresponding grades.
+It also indicates the number of absences that results in the automatic failure (grade of F) of the course.